PedroS235/melanoma_detection/README.md

 # Melanoma Cancer Detection

-A deep learning project for the masters course
+A deep learning project for the masters course.